upperlinecode/intro-to-swift/day-6/background-color-wheel-walkthrough.md

 }
 ```
-- We can also add something called protocols to this top line.
+- We can also add *protocols* to this top line.
 A protocol is a set of rules, and adding it to the top line is stating that our class will adhere to the rules of that protocol.
+Below, we define a class called ViewController, which inherits some of it's abilities from UIViewController.
+By adding the UIPickerViewDataSource protocol to this class definition, we are saying that the class is going to supply the data for a picker view somewhere.
+In this case, data means a list of things that will appear in the wheel as you scroll through different color options
 ```Swift
 class ViewController: UIViewController, UIPickerViewDataSource {

 }
 ```

+-
 ####Bonus Tasks